Aceeri/aceeri.github.io/content/_index.md

 date_format = "%b %-d, %Y"
 +++

 Hi!
-I'm a software engineer who enjoys optimization and tricky problems.
+I'm a software engineer who enjoys solving tricky problems.
 This is my blog where I'll occasionally share projects I'm working on.

+Recently I've been working towards a 3d [falling sands](https://en.wikipedia.org/wiki/Falling-sand_game) simulation capable of running at >60fps over a large area.

-Recently I've been making 3d cellular automata fast enough to run on the CPU and be networked across clients with eventual consistency.
-I'd like to write a bit about some of the optimizations I've figured out (margolus neighborhoods for CPUs, dirty bitsets and spreading bits, etc.) but for now I'll share some videos here of the current state of the project.
+I'd like to write a bit about some of the tricks I've figured out ([margolus neighborhoods](https://en.wikipedia.org/wiki/Block_cellular_automaton) optimized for CPUs, spreading dirty bitsets, etc.) but for now I'll just share some videos here of the current state of the project.

-Basic cell types in 3d
+# Basic cell types in 3d
 {{ youtube(id="iGvCgEm7Ymk") }}

-Larger scale sand digging to stress test remeshing/simulation
+# Stress testing remeshing/simulation
 {{ youtube(id="ZRCCBHKRMpw") }}